Improving Central Avenue

 • Spring 2024: Design Review, Permitting, Material Acquisition, and Implementation Planning

-• Late Spring 2024: Implementation of Priority Projects
+• Summer 2024: Implementation of Priority Projects

 Project Partners